Missouri Child Pornography Laws

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Details about Missouri child pornography laws are outline in the table below.
+The table below offers details about Missouri child pornography laws.
 For more information, see the FindLaw Sex Crimes section.

 |

 Punishments for felonies and misdemeanors in Missouri vary by class.
-The felonies above are subject to the following penalties:
+The felonies above are subject to the following prison sentences and fines:

-Note: State laws are constantly changing -- contact a Missouri sex crime attorney or conduct your own legal research to verify the state law(s) you are researching.
+Disclaimer: State laws are constantly changing.
+Contact a Missouri sex crime attorney or conduct legal research to verify your state laws.

 - Missouri Law